- British Columbia, Canada, Marriage Index, 1872-1935 -

 Lana is predeceased by her daughter Alysa, Grandparents Jones and Margaret Supernault and Grandfather Lactive Campbell.
 She leaves behind, one son, Logan, one daughter, Caitlin, her mother Betty Supernault, Her father Malcolm (Elaine) Supernault, her sister Tamera Supernault, her Grandmother, Caroline Campbell, many aunts, uncles, numerous cousins, extended family and Doug Zatelny, the father of her children.

 A prayer service was held at the Pouce Coupe Legion, Pouce Coupe, British Columbia on January 17, 2010.
 A mass was also held on January 18, 2010 at the Notre Dame Roman Catholic Church, Dawson Creek, British Columbia.
 Father Tom Magusin officiated.
-Internment followed in the Riverview Cemetery, Pouce Coupe, British Columbia.
+Interment followed in the Riverview Cemetery, Pouce Coupe, British Columbia.

 God has her in his keeping; we have her in our hearts.